 In this document, we refer to terms that do not have any standardized meaning prescribed by International Financial Reporting Standards ("IFRS").
-Usage of these terms may vary from the usage adapted by other companies and cannot be reconciled to comparable terms in the issuer's, consolidated financial statements for the twelve months ended March 31, 2017.
+Usage of these terms may vary from the usage adapted by other companies and cannot be reconciled to comparable terms in the issuer's, consolidated financial statements for the year ended March 31, 2018.